adityarajsharma2393/Tic-Tac-Toe-AI-game/README.md

 Tic-Tac-Toe AI Game 🎮

-A Python-based Tic-Tac-Toe game where you play against an AI opponent powered by the Minimax algorithm.
-Using Python and Pygame, this game challenges you to beat an AI that’s designed to be practically unbeatable.
-Spoiler alert: after a few rounds, I realized I had about as much chance beating this AI as a paperclip has of winning a popularity contest!

 ##Project Overview

 This project is a classic Tic-Tac-Toe game with an AI that plays optimally, making it a formidable opponent.
 The AI uses the Minimax algorithm to evaluate all possible moves, choosing the best one every time.
 The player can click on an empty cell to make their move, and the AI will respond with its own, leading to an intense (and often humbling) back-and-forth.